AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-parquet-format.md

 ## Handling multiple data types

-When requesting a data view in the Parquet format that includes multiple data types in a single column, the data view will:
+When requesting a data view that includes multiple data types in a single column by [linking data fields](xref:data-view-link-fields), the data view will:

 1. Convert two or more SDS data types into a compatible SDS data type wide enough to accommodate all types without losing information.